 Large Format Printing, or poster printing, is open to all F&M students, faculty and staff.

 The large format printers can print up to 42" wide in one direction.
 Print dimensions will be adjusted to preserve the aspect ratio.

-Posters can be created many different ways, including: PowerPoint, Adobe Suite, Google Slides and Canva
+Posters can be created in many different ways, including: PowerPoint, Adobe Suite, Google Slides, and Canva